 - Detailed habitat maps for each species were built using state-of-the-art machine learning and cloud computing resources from Microsoft's AI for Earth program.

-- A national library of high-resolution environmental predictor data and a collaborative online model review tool will support refined habitat mapping into the future.
+- A national library of over 200 high-resolution environmental data layers and a collaborative online model review tool will support continuous refinement of species habitat maps into the future.